DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/scarred-world.md

 [Scarred World Index](./index.md)

 Seven-hundred years ago a catastrophic event left the world vulnerable to random contact with the outer planes.
 Large portions were wiped away by pure chaos.
 Much of the rest was populated with supernatural horrors.
-Today 70% of the world is consumed by pure choas (or worse) and at least half the remaining is uninhabitable.
-Only the most powerful pockets of mortal civilization remain.
+Today half the world is consumed by pure chaos and much that remains is uninhabitable.
+Only the most powerful pockets of mortal civilization remains.
 Characters begin the campaign in one such pocket, ^city.FullNameLink^.

 ## Character Creation
 * Races - Any from the Player's Handbook (PH)